-bastimentos marine park bocas del toro panama islas zapatilla bird island hospital point bocas del toro
+bastimentos marine park bocas del toro panama islas zapatilla

-There is no access to the park along the southern side of the island; the shoreline is comprised entirely of dense mangroves and forests.
-You can access the park along its northern side, but you will need to hire a boat to take you there, or you can walk from Bastimentos town or Red Frog Beach.
-Keep in mind, the northern side of the island faces the Caribbean Sea, and as a result, is subject to rough seas, and the best time of year for that is between August and October.
+There is no access to the park along the island's southern side; it is closed in with dense mangroves and forests.
+You can access the park along its northern side, which faces the Caribbean Sea, but you will need to hire a boat to take you there, or you can walk from Bastimentos town or Red Frog Beach.
+The northern side is subject to rough seas, and the best time of year for that is between August and October.

-Bastimentos Island contains a healthy supply of wildlife including white-face and howler monkeys, sloths, and the ever so popular poison dart frogs.
-Unfortunately, the absence of interior trails means you will be limited to whatever makes itself visible along the coastline.Though not part of the marine park, the area surrounding Bastimentos town and Red Frog Beach is the best place to see multi-colored poison dart frogs.
-Only 3/4” in length, they come in a multitude of colors and should be easy to find, even without a guide.
+Bastimentos Island contains a healthy supply of wildlife, including white-face and howler monkeys, sloths, and the ever-so-popular poison dart frogs.
+Unfortunately, the absence of interior trails means you will be limited to whatever makes itself visible along the coastline.
+Not part of the marine park, the area surrounding Bastimentos town and Red Frog Beach is the best place to see multi-colored poison dart frogs.
+Only 3/4” in length, they exhibit a variety of different colors and should be easy to find, even without a guide.

 The Park’s headquarters reside on Zapatilla's southernmost island, where Panama’s National Environmental Authority (ANAM) maintains an office.
 A short nature trail leads to the island's windward side, winding through mangroves and forests.
 All visitors must pay $10 to enter.